+So far in FY 1950, were the result of a Congression for a Presidential request.
 So far in FY 1990, the Commission has instituted seven new section 332 studies, bringing total studies in progress up to 12.
 Of these, 4 were requested by the President and 8 by Congress.
-Four of the studies requested by the President are underway: Service Sector Profiles and Barriers to Trade in Services, Competitive Position way: Service Sector Profiles and Barriers to Trade in Services, Competitive Position of the U.S. Gear Industry in U.S. and Global Market; Estimated Tariff Equivalents of U.S. Quotas on Agricultural Imports and Analysis of Competitive Conditions in U.S. and Foreign Markets for Sugar, Meat, Peanuts, Cotton, and Dairy Products; and Conditions of Competition in U.S. Market Between U.S. and Mexican Fabricated Automotive Glass.
+Four of the studies requested by the President are underway: Service Sector Profiles and Barriers to Trade in Services, Competitive Position of the U.S. Gear Industry in U.S. and Global Market; Estimated Tariff Equivalents of U.S. Quotas on Agricultural Imports and Analysis of Competitive Conditions in U.S. and Foreign Markets for Sugar, Meat, Peanuts, Cotton, and Dairy Products; and Conditions of Competition in U.S. Market Between U.S. and Mexican Fabricated Automotive Glass.
 Among the studies underway at the request of Congress are The Economic Effects of Significant U.S. Import Restraints-Phase II (Agriculture); The Effects of Greater Economic Integration Within the European Community on the United States-Phase II; Report on Trade and Investment Liberalization Measures by Mexico and Prospects for the Future; Report on Japan's Distribution System and Options for Improving U.S. Access; Durum Wheat: Conditions of Competition Between the U.S. and Canadian Industries; and International Agreements to Protect the Environment and Wildlife.

-Congressionally requested studies completed during FY 1989 include: The Western U.S. Steel Market: Analysis of Market Conditions and Assessment of the Economic U.S. Steel Market: Analysis of Market Conditions and Assessment of the Economic Effects of the Voluntary Restraint Agreements on Steel-Producing and Steel-Consuming Industries; Report on the Pros and Cons of Entering into Negotiations on Free-Trade Area Agreements with Taiwan, the Republic of Korea, and ASEAN, or the Pacific Rim Region in General; Ethyl Alcohol and Mixtures Thereof: Assessment Regarding the Indigenous Percentage Requirements for Imports in Sec.
-423 of the Tax Reform Act of 1986; The Economic Effects of Significant U.S. Import Restraints (Phase I-Manufacturing) Competitive Conditions in the U.S. and World Markets for Fresh Cut Roses; The Economic Effects of Greater Economic Integration within the European Community on the United States (Phase I) The Effects of the Steel Voluntary Restraint Agreements on U.S. Steel Consuming Industries; and Importation of Certain Drug Paraphernalia into the United States.
+Congressionally requested studies completed during FY 1989 include: The Western U.S. Steel Market: Analysis of Market Conditions and Assessment of the Economic Effects of the Voluntary Restraint Agreements on Steel-Producing and Steel-Consuming Industries; Report on the Pros and Cons of Entering into Negotiations on Free-Trade Area Agreements with Taiwan, the Republic of Korea, and ASEAN, or the Pacific Rim Region in General; Ethyl Alcohol and Mixtures Thereof: Assessment Regarding the Indigenous Percentage Requirements for Imports in Sec.
+423 of the Tax Reform Act of 1986; The Economic Effects of Significant U.S. Import Restraints (Phase I-Manufacturing) Competitive Conditions in the U.S. and World Markets for Freeh Cut Roses; The Economic Effects of Greater Economic Integration within the European Community on the United States (Phase I) The Effects of the Steel Voluntary Restraint Agreements on U.S. Steel Consuming Industries; and Importation of Certain Drug Paraphernalia into the United States.
 The studies on ethyl alcohol and roses were required by the Omnibus Trade and Competitiveness Act of 1988.

-Studies completed in 1989 for the President include: Competitive Conditions in the U.S. Market for Asparagus, Broccoli, and Cauliflower; Men's and Boys' Woven Man-U.S. Market for Asparagus, Broccoli, and Cauliflower; Men's and Boys' Woven Man-Made Fiber Shirts from the People's Republic of China; Service Sector Profiles and Barriers to Trade in Services; Agricultural Tropical Products-Literature Search Regarding Trade Distortions and Effect of Trade Liberalization, and Calculation of Tariff Equivalents; United States/Israel Free-Trade Agreement-Probable Effects on U.S. Industry and Consumers of Certain Remaining U.S. and Israel Tariff Reductions; Probable Economic Effect of Providing Duty-Free Treatment for Watches Under the Generalized System of Preferences; Foreign Investment Barriers or Other Restrictions that Prevent Foreign Capital from Claiming the Banefits of Foreign Restrictions that Prevent Foreign Capital from Claiming the Benefits of Foreign Government Programs; Changes in EC Government Procurement in Excluded Sectors and the Impact of U.S. Industries; Conditions of Competition Between U.S. and Mexican Lime in the United States Market; Certain Unmanufactured Cigarette Leaf Tobacco: Probable Economic Effect of Removal from Eligibility for Duty-Free Treatment Under the Generalized System of Preferences; Advice Concerning Proba-Areament onder the Generalized System of Preferences; Advice Concerning Probable Effects of Modification of Rules of Origin under the U.S.-Canada Free Trade Agreement for Certain Animal Fat and Vegetable Oil Products; Tropical Products: Probable Economic Effects on U.S. Industries and Consumers of Elimination of U.S. Tariffs; and Probable Economic Effect on U.S. Industries and Consumers of Modification of U.S. Tariffs Under the Uruguay Round.
+Studies completed in 1989 for the President include: Competitive Conditions in the U.S. Market for Asparagus, Broccoli, and Cauliflower; Men's and Boys' Woven Man-Made Fiber Shirts from the People's Republic of China; Service Sector Profiles and Barriers to Trade in Services; Agricultural Tropical Products-Literature Search Regarding Trade Distortions and Effect of Trade Liberalization, and Calculation of Tariff Equivalents; United States/Israel Free-Trade Agreement-Probable Effects on U.S. Industry and Consumers of Certain Remaining U.S. and Israel Tariff Reductions; Probable Economic Effect of Providing Duty-Free Treatment for Watches Under the Generalized System of Preferences; Foreign Investment Barriers or Other Restrictions that Prevent Foreign Capital from Claiming the Benefits of Foreign Government Programs; Changes in EC Government Procurement in Excluded Sectors and the Impact of U.S. Industries; Conditions of Competition Between U.S. and Mexican Lime in the United States Market; Certain Unmanufactured Cigarette Leaf Tobacco: Probable Economic Effect of Origin under the U.S.-Canada Free Trade Agreement for Certain Animal Fat and Vegetable Oil Products; Tropical Products: Probable Economic Effect on U.S. Industries and Consumers of Elimination of U.S. Tariffs; and Probable Economic Effect on U.S. Industries and Consumers of Modification of U.S. Tariffs Under the Uruguay Round.